uspki/policies/certificate-policy.md

 ## 2.2 Publication of information
 The FPKIPA shall publicly post this Certificate Policy on \<INSERT URL>, ensuring it is readily accessible on a 24x7 basis.

-All CAs shall publicly disclose redacted Certification Practice Statement through a readily accessible online means that is available on a 24x7 basis.
+All CAs shall publicly disclose Certification Practice Statement through a readily accessible online means that is available on a 24x7 basis.
 The CA shall publicly disclose its CA practices and audits to the extent required by the CA's audit scheme (see Section 8.1).
 The disclosures shall include all the material required by RFC 3647, and shall be structured in accordance with RFC 3647.

 The Certification Practice Statement shall state the CA's practice on processing CAA Records for Fully Qualified Domain Names.
 The CA shall log all actions taken, if any, consistent with its processing practice.

 The FPKIPA and/or a designee and/or the CAs shall publish test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates from the Issuing CAs that chain up to the publicly trusted Root Certificate.
 At a minimum, separate Web pages shall be published showing Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.